 6. Limited Warranty

-ROCHESTER INSTITUTE OF TECHNOLOGY (RIT) WARRANTS FOR A PERIOD OF NINETY(90) DAYS AFTER PURCHASE THAT THE PRODUCT WILL OPERATE SUBSTANTIALLY IN ACCORDANCE WITH THE DOCUMENTATION.
-SHOULD THE PRODUCT NOT SO OPERATE, YOUR EXCLUSIVE REMEDY, AND ROCHESTER INSTITUTE OF TECHNOLOGY’S SOLE OBLIGATION UNDER THIS WARRANTY, SHALL BE, AT RIT’S SOLE DISCRETION, CORRECTION OF THE DEFECT OR REFUND OF THE PURCHASE PRICE PAID FOR THE PRODUCT.
+ROCHESTER INSTITUTE OF TECHNOLOGY (RIT) WARRANTS FOR A PERIOD OF NINETY (90) DAYS THAT THE PRODUCT WILL OPERATE SUBSTANTIALLY IN ACCORDANCE WITH THE DOCUMENTATION.
+SHOULD THE PRODUCT NOT SO OPERATE, YOUR EXCLUSIVE REMEDY, AND ROCHESTER INSTITUTE OF TECHNOLOGY’S SOLE OBLIGATION UNDER THIS WARRANTY, SHALL BE, AT RIT’S SOLE DISCRETION, CORRECTION OF THE DEFECT FOR THE PRODUCT.
 ANY USE BY YOU OF THE PRODUCT IS AT YOUR OWN RISK.
 THIS LIMITED WARRANTY IS THE ONLY WARRANTY PROVIDED BY ROCHESTER INSTITUTE OF TECHNOLOGY (RIT) REGARDING THE PRODUCT.
 EXCEPT FOR THE LIMITED WARRANTY ABOVE, THE PRODUCT IS PROVIDED “AS IS.”
 TO THE MAXIMUM EXTENT PERMITTED BY LAW, ROCHESTER INSTITUTE OF TECHNOLOGY (RIT) DISCLAIMS ALL OTHER WARRANTIES OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, WITHOUT LIMITATION, IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 ROCHESTER INSTIUTE OF TECHNOLOGY (RIT) DOES NOT WARRANT THAT THE FUNCTIONS CONTAINED IN THE PRODUCT WILL MEET ANY REQUIREMENTS OR NEEDS YOU MAY HAVE, OR THAT THE PRODUCT WILL OPERATE ERROR FREE, OR IN AN UNINTERRUPTED FASHION, OR THAT ANY DEFECTS OR ERRORS IN THE PRODUCT WILL BE CORRECTED, OR THAT THE PRODUCT IS COMPATIBLE WITH ANY PARTICULAR PLATFORM.
 SOME JURISDICTIONS DO NOT ALLOW THE WAIVER OR EXCLUSION OF IMPLIED WARRANTIES SO THEY MAY NOT APPLY TO YOU.

 7. Limitation of Liability